big-appled/kubesync/README.md

 ```

 ## Contributing

-// TODO(user): Add detailed information on how you would like others to contribute to this project
+Feel free to contribute and create pull requests.

 ### How it works

 This project aims to follow the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).

 It uses [Controllers](https://kubernetes.io/docs/concepts/architecture/controller/),
 which provide a reconcile function responsible for synchronizing resources until the desired state is reached on the cluster.

 ### Test It Out

 1. Install the CRDs into the cluster:

 ```sh